- Michael C. Wright, ESPN Staff Writer

 Cutler slammed his helmet to the ground in front of the bench after walking to the sideline after the play.
 But the quarterback immediately asked the coaches for printouts of pictures of the defense from that drive as he talked to backup quarterbacks Todd Collins and Caleb Hanie.

 So instead of detaching from the contest, Cutler immersed himself, which allowed him to make up for the mistake two drives later.

-Operating off a drive set up by a Tim Jennings interception with 9:03 left to play, Cutler drove the Bears 23 yards in six plays to take the lead at 20-19 on his 2-yard touchdown pass to Earl Bennett.
-Cutler tacked onto the lead by converting the two-point conversion on a shovel pass to Matt Forte.
+Operating off a drive set up by a Jennings interception with 9:03 left to play, Cutler drove the Bears 23 yards in six plays to take the lead at 20-19 on his 2-yard touchdown pass to Earl Bennett.
+Cutler added to the lead by converting the two-point conversion on a shovel pass to Matt Forte.

-Cutler has shown the propensity in the past to let mistakes affect him so drastically, it diminishes his impact in any potential comeback attempt.
-Cutler didn’t let that happen against the Bills, and the Bears benefitted.
+Cutler has showed the propensity in the past to let mistakes affect him so drastically, which diminishes his impact on any potential comeback attempt.
+Cutler didn’t let that happen against the Bills, and the Bears benefited.